ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 In the Haskell case, we pass mutable references to dual variables within the `ST` monad (introduced in [2] and readily available in the Haskell standard library at `Control.Monad.ST`)

-The code computing the gradient is correspondingly succint and maps almost exactly (modulo "lifting" and mutation in `ST`) to its Scala counterpart :
+The code computing the gradient is correspondingly succint and maps almost exactly (modulo "lifting" and mutation in `ST`) to its Scala counterpart from [1]:

 {% highlight haskell %}
 rad1 :: (Num a, Num b) =>